Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 28. **How many subnets can you have per VPC?**
 You can have 200 subnets per VPC.

+28. **How many vpc can you have per region?**
+You can have 5 vpc per region.

 29. **Explain the type of auto scalling?**
 	- vertical scaling: Vertical scaling means scaling the compute power such as CPU, RAM to your existing machine